exasol/dynamodb-virtual-schema/doc/user-guide/user_guide.md

 ```

+## Defining the Schema Mapping

-Before creating a Virtual Schema you need to [create mapping definitions](../gettingStartedWithSchemaMappingLanguage.md) and upload them to a BucketFS bucket.
+Before creating a Virtual Schema you need to create a mapping definition that defines how the document data is mapped to Exasol tables.

+For that we use the Exasol Document Mapping Language (EDML).
+It is universal over all document virtual schemas.
+To learn how to  define such EDML definitions check the [user guide in the common repository for all document virtual schemas](https://github.com/exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md).

+In the definitions you have to define the `source` property.
+For DynamoDB you use the name of the DynamoDB table you want to map there.

+## Creating the Virtual Schema

 Finally create the Virtual Schema using: